 During the early weeks in San Ambrosio, two problems troubled Geddes: shortage of money and the fact that the movable property of the old Madrid College (vestments, sacred vessels, pictures, books, furniture, manuscripts and other documents) was not yet in his possession.
 As regards the latter problem, Geddes had to draw up and submit memoranda to the Extraordinary Council and gradually, over the next several months, even the things which had been taken to Alcalá found their way to Valladolid.3 But it was some years before he was able to get possession of the charter of foundation of the college.

-Geddes and Bustamante, the governor of the city, wrote on 7th May to the Extraordinary Council in Madrid asking for more money to be remitted to Valladolid as the 20,000 reals sent earlier had all been spent.
+Geddes and Bustamante, the governor of the city, wrote on 7th May to the Extraordinary Council in Madrid' asking for more money to be remitted to Valladolid as the 20,000 reals sent earlier had all been spent.
 They also asked that, in future, the college administrator in Madrid might be allowed to remit the rent money to Valladolid whenever they asked and without application to the Council each time.
 In July they wrote again repeating their requests (both of which were granted)5 and alleging that the Irish at Alcalá had not only spent 100,000 reals of Scots money, but still retained 60-80,000.
-With access to the college money in Madrid made so much easier, Geddes was able to draw on it in order to pay Perry the expenses of the Scots' accommodation in St. Alban's; the cost, at five reals per person per day, came to 10,795 reals.
-In September, Geddes was informed that the exact amount of Scots money still in Alcalá was 81,351 reals (about £900) and that the Extraordinary Council had decided to use 60,000 of this sum for transforming the remainder of the college building in Madrid into dwelling houses (which would produce considerably increased revenues for the Valladolid community); moreover, the Council resolved to leave 10,000 with the Irish articles returned by the Irish.

-^{2.} Cf. El Santuario Nacional de la Gran Promesa, Valladolid, 1963.
-Under the presidency of Cardinal Cascajares, Archbishop of Valladolid, the informative stage of his process of beatification took place in the college chapel between 17th October 1895 and 4th May 1899.
+With access to the college money in Madrid made so much easier.
+Geddes was able to draw on it in order to pay Perry the expenses of the Scots' accommodation in St. Alban's; the cost, at five reals per person per day, came to 10,795 reals.
+In September, Geddes was informed that the exact amount of Scots money still in Alcalá was 81,351 reals (about £900) and that the Extraordinary Council had decided to use 60,000 of this sum for transforming the remainder of the college building in Madrid into dwelling houses (which would produce considerably increased revenues for the Valladolid community); moreover, the Council resolved to leave 10,000 with the Irish Cf. El Santuario Nacional de la Gran Promesa, Valladolid, 1963.
+Under the presidency of Cardinal Cascajares, Archbishop of Valladolid, the informative stage of his process of beatification took place in the college chapel between 17th October 1895 and 4th May 1899. beatification took place in the college chapel between 17th October 1895 and 4th May 1899.

 3. College archives 19/58-66.71-79.91.94.95.
-Document 19/94 is the complete inventory of the of Alcalá "out of a certain Compassion" and would have the rest sent to Valladolid.

-Ibid., 19/113.
-Ibid., 19/114.
+Document 19/94 is the complete inventory of the articles returned by the Irish. ^{4.} Ibid., 19/113.
+5. Ibid., 19/114.